cibotech/evilplot/docs/src/main/tut/docs/drawing-api.md

 </div>
 </div>

 The `geometry` package also provides convenient syntax for dealing with positioning and styling primitives.
-So, instead of nesting constructors like we did up there, we can the following with the same result.
+So, instead of nesting constructors like we did up there, we can do the following with the same result.

 ```scala
 import com.cibo.evilplot.geometry._